Kyariko/Schizo_Importer/README.md

 Here, you can ajust each wheel, body and seat offset for the car you imported, you can also change size and thickness of each wheel

+For offsets, you need a value like this: -x,-y,-z (move one side, move up, move foward)

+For Sizes you need a number

+###### be carefull it's adds to the original size so if i use 0.5, it gonna add 0.5 to the original wheel size and not set it to 0.5

+###### if you dont have offsets values you can type 0,0,0 instead but it gonna be weird, same for sizes and thickness (use 0)

 ![1](https://user-images.githubusercontent.com/96693526/191531679-20b78def-bdc1-4409-bc3a-c0f525f8be86.png)

 ## Sounds: